bryanpyl/Student-Analysis_Dashboard/README.md

 # 📊 Student Performance Dashboard

 ## Overview
-A Streamlit-based web application for analyzing and visualizing student performance data.
-The dashboard processes uploaded Excel/CSV files containing student records and provides comprehensive analytics including grade distributions, class comparisons, and cluster analysis of assessment patterns.
+A Streamlit-based web application for analyzing and visualizing student's general performance data.
+The dashboard processes uploaded Excel/CSV files containing student records and provides analytics including grade distributions and class comparisons in charts, and the results can be exported to CSV or PDF format with set report title and file name.

 ## Features